I hardly ever say this, but I love you. You are my lifeline. You are my everything.

 Somewhere during my adulthood and on the way to a married life, I was excited and having the time of my life with my new found friendship.
 I wanted to take care of you, when you weren’t in the best of health, and I wanted to enjoy my life simultaneously.
 I took you for granted because, deep down, I knew that whatever happened, you would always be with me and forgive me.
 There were times that I regretted leaving you alone and cried my heart out at night because I did not know how to capably handle both parts of my life.
 I felt you were missing me too.

-When I was gifted with a beautiful little princess, you told me that you were ecstatic when God gifted you with a Queen, ME!
+When I was gifted with a beautiful little princess, memories made you tell me that you were ecstatic when God had gifted you with a Queen, ME!
 I smiled and wanted to cry with shame, not because I regretted being your daughter, but because I felt awful for not being the perfect one.

 Now, as we are a few miles apart, I miss your presence.
 I miss telling you about all the exciting information I’ve come across.
 I miss you when life gets stressful and confusing.
 I miss you when I cannot express my feelings to my husband and kids.
-I miss you when I need a lap to lie on.
+I miss you when I need a lap to relax on.
 Of course, I know I am a big girl now and have to take care of myself and my family but how can I get back the time I was living with you surrounded by your unconditional love and affection?
-I know you weren’t always a mother and you miss your younger days too, and you do have the right to live your life now that I have another one to handle, but still, how can I forget all the magnificent years we have spent together; laughing, shopping and doing all the girly stuff?
+How can I forget all the magnificent years we have spent together; laughing, shopping and doing all the girly stuff?
 I miss all that, and more.

 Mother, you aren’t only a wonderful parent but an inspirational woman too.
-I have seen your tendency to make lemonade when life has many a times thrown lemons at you.
+I have seen your penchant to make lemonade when life has many a times thrown lemons at you.
+You have been our mother, father, nanny, baby-sitter, friend, cook, helper, tuition teacher, driver, grocery buyer, electrician, carpenter and so much more and I know I can never do as much as you did for us.
 You deserve the finest in life because you are the best and no one can take your place; not even me, though I’m trying my level best to be an inspiration to your darling grand-daughter, who loves you to bits too.